 Surviving January

 Besides drinking my coffee stronger and spending way to much time on the computer (this is how Northerner's survive January) I've been experimenting with softies - Formerly known as stuffed animals to some of us.
 It is way too time consuming and tedious but they are darling.
 Oh and I made my first label (above) with iron on transfer that I ran thru the computer.
+Sunday, January 10, 2010

 of Rants and Re-makes

 Okay, the T-shirt remake first.
-I am totally in love with the idea of making things from old t-shirts, so when my friend Mira from our daily minutiae posted a pair of yoga pants on her blog I had to give it a try.
+I am totally in love with the idea of making things from old t-shirts, so when my friend Mira from our daily minutiae> posted a pair of yoga pants on her blog I had to give it a try.
 It was soooo easy and took less than 15 minutes*.
-I used a size 3x mens shirt and it fits my size 14 kaboose with lots of room to spare. clip off sleeves and top of shirt.
-Clip down the sides of the shirt, so the front and the back are separate.
+I used a size 3x mens shirt and it fits my size 14 kaboose with lots of room to spare.

-* NOW about the rant.
+Fold each piece in half and stitch up from what would have been the bottom of the shirt to the armpit.
+Then stitch both armholes together to make the crotch seam, add a waist band and you have a comfy pair of sleep pants. * NOW about the rant.
 Remember when I said that it only took me 15 minutes to make these? thats because I was careless and stupid and impatient and unkind to my new serger, I had assumed it was a beast and would cut through all of the old seams and junk and crammed the thing through in a hurry and and *sniffle* I broke-dulled-ruined-??? my blades *sniffle*.
 TOTALLY my fault, not the machines or the fabrics or the dogs. all mine.
 BUT and here is the rant.
 Sewing Machine Manufacturers PLEASE take note: I will pay an extra $1.00 or 2 or 5 or whatever if you would P-l-e-a-s-e give me a separate manual in English!
 Its not that I dont apprieciate Spanish or French or Slavic.
 I love them all but NOT when I am mad and doing stupid things to my machine and I live in an English speaking country where I paid English speaking dollars$$ for a machine that I could curse to in English.
 K? good, now I am off to find out how much extra blades are for my machine :(

 Seeing Spots